Anti Fatigue Mat

 Considerations for Procurement Teams

-• Standards for smart anti fatigue mat performance
+• Set criteria for smart mat performance (sensor fidelity, feedback quality)

-• Integration with existing WHS platforms and wellness initiatives
+• Check integration pathways with WHS platforms and HRIS

-• Training and change management for staff adoption
+• Plan training & change management for staff adoption

 Human Observation